Air Pollution Control Program

 The goal of Missouri's Clean Diesel Program is to improve air quality by reducing diesel emissions from on-road and off-road engines operating in the state.

-Since 2008, the department has implemented state DERA programs each year to help fund projects for diesel fleet owners and operators in Missouri to reduce their emissions.
+Since 2008, the department has implemented state Diesel Emission Reduction Act (DERA) programs each year to help fund projects for diesel fleet owners and operators in Missouri to reduce their emissions.
 When opportunities under the state DERA program become available, they will be listed on this webpage.

 2014 Missouri Clean Diesel Program (Tugboat Engine Repower Program)

-Under the state allocated Diesel Emission Reduction Act (DERA) funding for 2014, the Department of Natural Resources’ Air Pollution Control Program received a grant from the U.S. Environmental Protection Agency (EPA) to fund a clean diesel program in Missouri.
+Under the state allocated DERA funding for 2014, the Department of Natural Resources’ Air Pollution Control Program received a grant from the U.S. Environmental Protection Agency to fund a clean diesel program in Missouri.

 The Selection Process

-The Air Pollution Control Program has developed a request for applications soliciting tugboat engine repower projects to be implemented through the 2014 Missouri State Clean Diesel Program.
-Applications for tugboat engine repower projects will be accepted through Aug.
+The Air Pollution Control Program developed a request for applications soliciting tugboat engine repower projects to be implemented through the 2014 Missouri State Clean Diesel Program.
+Applications for tugboat engine repower projects were accepted through Aug.
 29, 2014.
-All tugboat fleet owners and operators with tugboats operating at least 50 percent of the time within or along the border of Missouri are eligible to apply for this funding opportunity.
-If selected, awardees will receive up to 50 percent of the cost of the parts and labor necessary to perform the repower.
+All tugboat fleet owners and operators with tugboats operating at least 50 percent of the time within or along the border of Missouri were eligible to apply for this funding opportunity.
+Selected awardees are eligible to receive up to 50 percent of the cost of the parts and labor necessary to perform the engine repowers.
 In order to ensure emissions reductions are achieved through this program, the engines being replaced must be permanently disabled after the new engines are installed.
-By Sept.
-19, 2014, the Air Pollution Control Program will announce the applicants that have been selected to receive awards.
-Applications will be scored based on the amount of projected emission reductions and the location of the vessels main operations.
-The department expects that one or two applications will be selected, which will result in repowering of one or two tugboats with engines meeting much cleaner federal emission standards.
+One applicant has been selected to receive funding through this program.
+See below for information regarding the selected project.

 Improving Air Quality